 The studio Owlcat from Cyprus is currently working on Dark Heresy, a new role-playing game set in the dark world of Warhammer 40,000.
 You can start playing the beta today, on May 21st.
-MyMMO editor and Warhammer expert Benedict Grothaus had an early look and is outraged by so many details that keep him from playing.
+MeinMMO editor and Warhammer expert Benedict Grothaus had an early look and is outraged by so many details that keep him from playing.

 At the moment, I’m not following any game as actively as Dark Heresy – one of the reasons why I spent an hour and a half discussing the lore with the boss.
 With Owlcat, real experts are at work, both for Warhammer and for role-playing games.